 Here are some of the ways alcohol negatively impacts women’s health:

-• Weight Gain and Increased Appetite By suppressing the hunger regulating hormone leptin, alcohol can make you hungrier, and more likely to binge eat due to lowered inhibitions and increasing the hunger hormone, Ghrelin.
+- Weight Gain and Increased Appetite By suppressing the hunger regulating hormone leptin, alcohol can make you hungrier, and more likely to binge eat due to lowered inhibitions and increasing the hunger hormone, Ghrelin.
 It causes cortisol to rise which affects your blood sugar levels.
+Alcohol also impacts growth hormone levels meaning you become less lean and store more fat.

-• Losing Focus Alcohol affects the body’s ability to regenerate.
+- Losing Focus Alcohol affects the body’s ability to regenerate.
+When alcohol is broken down and releases acetaldehyde, brain cells are destroyed.
 On average, the consumption of alcohol decreases the production of adult brain cells by as much as 40 percent, meaning the useful cells in your body are killed while the damaged ones are inhibited from repair.
+Women are more likely to have loss of brain volume.
+The more alcohol consumed the greater the shrinkage.

 Alcohol acts as a disinfectant in the gut.